Meckazin/ChromeKatz/README.md

 Both tools have an exe, Beacon Object File, and minidump parser available.

+CookieKatz has been completely revamped to use much more robust method for finding the cookies!
+New method supports older browser version as well.

 ## CredentialKatz - Dump credential manager contents from memory

 CredentialKatz is a project that allows operators to dump all credentials from Credential Manager of Chrome and Edge.